 1700s

-Experiments of Abbe Nollet’s showing that electricity produces measurable physiological responses in living organisms.
+Experiments of Jean-Antoine Nollet’s showing that electricity produces measurable physiological responses in living organisms.

 1800s

-Alessandro Volta invented the first continuous electrical source, the Voltaic Pile in 1800.
-This made it possible for researchers to apply low continuous electrical currents to study electricity’s effect on plant growth.
+In 1800, Alessandro Volta invents the first continuous electrical source, the Voltaic Pile.
+This makes it possible for researchers to apply low continuous electrical currents to study electricity’s effect on plant growth.

-Geophysicist Karl Selim Lemstrom studies the effect of aurora borealis on plants and experiments with overhead wires growing crops publishing his findings in Electricity in Agriculture and Horticulture, 1904.
+Geophysicist Karl Selim Lemström studies the effect of aurora borealis on plants.
+He experiments with overhead wires while growing crops, publishing his findings in Electricity in Agriculture and Horticulture, 1904.

 1900s

-Justin Christofleau coined the term “electroculture”.
-He develops many patented devices that claim a significant yield increase leading to widespread adoption by some farmers.
+Justin Christofleau coins the term “electroculture”.
+He develops many patented devices that claim a significant yield increase, leading to widespread adoption by some farmers.

-1920s-1930s: The UK’s Ministry of Agriculture form a committee supporting experimental trials through agricultural stations, universities, and government-backed studies.
-Electroculture eventually fades from mainstream science because results were too inconsistent.
+1920s: The UK’s Ministry of Agriculture form a committee supporting experimental trials through agricultural stations, universities, and government-backed studies.

-Georges Lakhovsky of France invents the Multiple Wave Oscillator device.
-He also built plant antennae to channel natural atmospheric energy to stimulate plant growth, boost vitality, improve yields, and enhance pest resistance.
+Georges Lakhovsky invents the Multiple Wave Oscillator device.
+He also builds plant antennae to channel natural atmospheric energy to stimulate plant growth, boost vitality, improve yields, and enhance pest resistance.
 His book, The Secret of Life: Cosmic Rays and Radiations of Living Beings, in 1929, lays the groundwork for understanding bio-electromagnetics.

 1950s: The development of industrialized fertilizers and mechanical agriculture replace experimental electrical methods.